-However, the scum on the water may present a risk, so visitors to West Barwon Reservoir should avoid fishing while the blue-green algae are still present.
+Visitors to West Barwon Reservoir should avoid fishing while the blue-green algae are still present.

 Contact with the water at West Barwon Reservoir is not permitted at any time, and because blue-green algae can cause skin irritation, we remind visitors to be extra aware of this restriction.